 - 1. Mark off distance of 100, 200 or 300 feet in the field to be sprayed (longer distances provide greater accuracy). - 2.
 Place the tractor in the gear to give a speed between 6 and 8 mph (9.5 and 13 kph) and at the selected engine RPM. - 3.
 With the tank 1/2 full of water, drive the tractor and sprayer through the measured distance. - 4.
-Record the time required to travel the measured distance. - From Table 3 determine the actual tractor speed.
-You can shift gears to change speed but it is recommended that you go through the measured distances again to determine true ground speed when using the manual controller.
+Record the time required to travel the measured distance. - 5.
+From Table 3 determine the actual tractor speed.
+You can shift gears to change speed but it is recommended that you go through the measured distances again to determine true ground speed when using the manual controller. - 6.
+If the machine is equipped with the automatic controller, the ground speed can be changed by up to 20% without acquiring adjustments.
+However, do not decrease the throttle below its 2/3 setting.